2020 – Elisa Volpi, University of Geneva

 Overall, the thesis generates timely and innovative knowledge and new paths of doing comparative political science analysis.
 The thesis is problem driven and therefore contributes to our understanding of urgent societal and political problems.
 Also, the dissertation is a pleasure to read.'

-The 2016 Prize was awarded to Philipp Köker, University College London, for his thesis Veto et Peto: Patterns of Presidential Activism in Central and Eastern Europe.
+Veto et Peto: Patterns of Presidential Activism in Central and Eastern Europe

-From our Jury: 'Philipp Köker's thesis maps and explains patterns in the activism of democratic presidents in nine Central and Eastern European democracies between 1990 and 2010 – an issue which has been subject to a number of studies over the last decade.
+From our Jury 'Philipp's thesis maps and explains patterns in the activism of democratic presidents in nine Central and Eastern European democracies between 1990 and 2010 – an issue which has been subject to a number of studies over the last decade.
 However, only few scholars have explained how presidents actually use their formal powers and actively intervene in politics.

 To study presidential activism in the region Köker proposes a new theoretical framework – a nested analysis approach, a statistical analysis and in-depth case studies.
 This approach, the thesis argues is able to explain presidential activism in and by the constitutional setting and the political environment.
 Köker put together an original data set including semi-structured elite-interviews on the use of presidents' legislative powers.
 With these data and the innovative approach the thesis provides an impressive cross-country empirical analyses of the actual use of presidents' reactive powers.